What is the difference between a prepaid card, a credit card, and a debit card?

 In most cases, you can’t spend more money than you have already loaded onto your prepaid card.
 Overspending can occur with a checking account for some types of uses, and with a bank account debit card if you have “opted in” to your bank’s overdraft program.
 This means that your bank may charge you a fee for covering the cost of a purchase or ATM withdrawal that exceeds what you have in your account.
 Your bank will also require you to repay the overdraft.

 Prepaid cards are very different from credit cards.
-This can be confusing because both types of cards may have a card network logo like Visa, MasterCard, American Express, or Discover on them.
+This can be confusing because both types of cards may have a card network logo such as Visa, MasterCard, American Express, or Discover on them.
 When you use a credit card, you are borrowing money.
-Generally, when you use a prepaid card, you are spending money you loaded onto the card in advance.
+Generally, when you use a prepaid card, you are spending money you have already loaded onto the card in advance.
+If your prepaid card provider also offers credit (including overdraft) on your prepaid card, it will need to comply with all the rules for other credit cards.